-Before I tried on a single wedding dress, I knew that the traditional long gown wouldn’t be for me.
+Before I tried on a single wedding dress, I knew the traditional long gown wouldn’t be for me.
 For starters, I’m just not a particularly traditional bride.
 My personal style has always been a little offbeat, a little vintage, and a whole lot of ME.
 I also know my limitations when it comes to fit and fashion in relation to my body.
 I’m considered plus size by all major labels, and, being on the petite side at 5’3″, I’ve always felt swallowed whole by long dresses.

 I immediately gravitated toward tea length dresses, loving the vintage vibes and playfulness that come with them.
 During my first of only two dress hunting excursions, I tried on a couple of long gowns.
 My preemptive feelings about them were vindicated — I felt boxy, shapeless, and not at all like the bride I wanted to be.
 As soon as the attendant put me in a tea length, I felt at home.